Surrogate distributed radiological sources III: quantitative distributed source reconstructions: Results

 Fig.~\ref{fig:regularizer1_study} shows the results of a second regularizer study in which NG-LAMP was flown at $6$~m AGL over the hot/coldspot source, and the TV regularizer coefficient $\beta$ and number of iterations were varied from $10^{-7}$ to $3 \times 10^{-7}$ and $100$ to $1000$, respectively, while using a fixed $\varepsilon = 2.4 \times 10^5$~$\gamma/$s as per Ref.~\cite[\S II-C]{panin1998total}.
 The upper bound of the regularizer coefficient was kept lower than the \Lhalf{} regularizer study, and the final two image iterations were averaged together, in order to avoid inducing strong ``checkerboard'' image artifacts that oscillate every iteration at $\beta = 3 \times 10^{-7}$.
 Such checkerboard artifacts appear to be a limitation of the TV regularizer at relatively high $\beta$ arising from the fact that minimizing finite differences in $x$ and $y$ smooths the horizontal and vertical bands of the image, but does not constrain diagonally-adjacent pixels~\cite{hu2012higher}.
 We also note that for computational tractability, these reconstructions use data summed over all NG-LAMP detector crystals.
 Both images using $100$~iterations appear under-converged, with some apparent blurring between the three hot, cold, and baseline regions.
 After $1000$~iterations, the hot and coldspots become more distinct from the uniform baseline, with the $\beta = 10^{-7}$ image outperforming the $\beta = 3 \times 10^{-7}$ image in terms of NRMSE and structure coefficient.
-In all four TV-regularized images, the summed activity ratio is in general closer than images using the \Lhalf{} regularizer by about $10\%$, though the reason for this is not readily apparent, and similarly the NRMSE values are lower by up to $25\%$.
-Further discussion of the TV vs \Lhalf{} regularizer performance is given in Section~\ref{sec:discussion}.
+In all four TV-regularized images, the summed activity ratio is consistently near $0.94$ and in general closer to $1$ than typical images using the \Lhalf{} regularizer by a few percent.
+Similarly the NRMSE values are all close to $0.076$, consistent with the \Lhalf-regularized results for the same dataset in Fig.~\ref{fig:imaging_study_high}, while the structure metrics are better in the TV than the \Lhalf{} reconstructions.
+Further discussion of the TV vs.\ \Lhalf{} regularizer performance is given in Section~\ref{sec:discussion}.